Advertisement

 What’s particularly refreshing about the Cooper Electric is that it’s one of the few EVs around where you might want to just take it out for a drive for the sake of it.
 That’s as good a sign as any.

-It’s extremely grippy and interactive, especially in John Cooper Works guise, with all the weight down low in the battery pack.
+It’s extremely grippy and interactive, with all the weight down low in the battery pack.
 The downside – across the range here – is that the ride is very firm, something you’ll be very aware of with passengers onboard.
-You’re prepared to take the hit in the JCW, but lower down the range you surely want something more supple.
+You’ll be prepared to take the hit in the JCW, but lower down the range you surely want something more supple.

 Where's the instrument panel?